hendriknielaender/double-trouble/data/blog/trpc-prisma-cdk-tips.md

 Cui](https://theburningmonk.com/2023/04/are-you-ready-for-this-top-5-earth-shattering-pros-and-cons-of-aws-cdk/)),
 while it still remains the tool of choice for many companies today.

-To build the api with the trpc, you will need the correct bundling steps.
+To build the api with the tRPC, you will need the correct bundling steps.
 Point your `entry` at the file exporting the lambda handler:
 ```typescript
       trpcLambda = new NodejsFunction(this, 'trpcApiFunction', {